arcmags/ramroot/README.rst

     Keep copies of new build and runtime hooks in *~/.cache/ramroot*.

 ``-r, --root [UUID]``
-    Specify the root UUID to use when building hooks; necessary if unable to detect UUID via lsblk or */etc/fstab*.
+    Specify root partition UUID to use when building hooks;
+    required if unable to detect UUID via lsblk or */etc/fstab*.

 NOTES